spotware/openapi-proto-messages/README.md

 ```

 Then use public key as deploy key for Help Portal repository and private key for cloning or pushing changes to it.

+## Note

+Please don't use this repository for asking questions or suggesting new features, this repository sole purpose is to release Open API proto message files.

+If you any question or issue please use [cTrader.com](https://ctrader.com/forum/connect-api-support) forum Open API section.

+If you have any suggestion please use [cTrader.com](https://ctrader.com/forum/suggestions) suggestions section.

+You can also ask your questions on [Open API documentation](https://help.ctrader.com/open-api/) comments.